Huge tunnel to be dug under South London

 A 20 mile tunnel almost as big as a tube tunnel is to be dug under South London, linking Wimbledon to Crayford near Dartford, via New Cross.

-This long tunnel will be carrying not humans, but electrons — it’s part of the London Power Tunnels project to upgrade capacity in London for it’s ongoing electricity demands.
+This long tunnel will be carrying not humans, but electrons — it’s part of the London Power Tunnels project to upgrade capacity in London for its ongoing electricity demands.

 The new tunnel will replace a maze of cables running under London’s streets which are wearing out and need replacing, but rather than digging up loads of roads, the National Grid has opted for a deep tunnel instead.